isg-software/progresspie/README.md

 * `prepend`: boolean.
 Default is `true`.
 If true, the pie will be inserted at the beginning of the element's content, followed by the separator string.
 If `false`, the separator string followed by the pie will be appended to the element's content.
 If the target element is completely empty, the pie will become the sole content, this option (as well as the `separator` option, see below, will be ignored).
 * `separator`: string.
 Default is `"&nbsp;"`.
 Will separate the inserted pie from the rest of the content (usually the number), see `prepend`.
 Ignored for empty elements.
 * `verticalAlign`: string.
 Default is `"bottom"`.
 Defines the CSS-property `vertical-align` of the inserted SVG element and thus the vertical alignment.
 By default, the image is aligned with the bottom of a line.
 In certain circumstances (like setting a `line-height` style greater than `1em`) you might want to vertically center the image by setting this option to `"middle"`.
 (This option is ignored in CSS mode, see above, since in that mode no local `vertical-align` style will be defined at all, but it's left to you to define a global CSS rule for the alignment!)
 * `update`: boolean.
 Default is `false`.
 If false, the function will do nothing if the target element already contains an `svg` element.
 Set to `true` if repeated calls are meant to update the graphic.
 If `true`, the function will remove an existing `svg` before inserting a new one.
-Typically only needed in combination with `valueAttr`, see also: Dynamically updating pies
+Typically only needed in combination with `valueData` or `valueAttr`, see also: Dynamically updating pies
 * `size`: number.
 Default is `undefined`.
 If undefined, the plug-in will try to draw the pie in the actual height of the parent element.
 Beware: If the element is empty, the browser may have calculated a height of 0!
 In this case, a default size will be used.
 Defining this option disables auto-sizing: the provided number will be used as height and width of the `svg`.
 It has to be a number (in pixels), not a string with a unit!
 This is typically used on empty elements in combination with `valueData`, `valueAttr` or `valueSelector`.
 * `sizeFactor`: number.
 Default is 1.
 The size (either given by `size` option or auto-calculated, if no `size` is explicitly specified) is multiplied by this factor to get the “final” diameter before drawing the chart.
 * `scale`: number.
 Default is 1.
 The already rendered SVG is finally scaled by this factor.
 In difference to `sizeFactor` this does not simply change the diameter/radius of the chart, but scales all other aspects, such as `strokeWidth`, `ringWidth` etc., too.